MICKEY’S VERY MERRY CHRISTMAS PARTY: A REVIEW

 Noted already are the parade and fireworks, both in special Christmas versions.

-The parade, called Mickey’s Once Upon a Christmastime Parade, happens twice each night, at 8.30 and 11p (both later than last year).
+The parade, called Mickey’s Once Upon a Christmastime Parade, happens twice each night, at 8.30 and 11p.

-I strongly suggest you go on rides from the beginning of the party through the first parade and until about 3o minutes before the fireworks, and watch the second parade–crowds for the second parade will be much lower, and you won’t have to save a spot like the little guy above.
+I strongly suggest you avoid the first parade.
+Instead, go on rides until about 30 minutes before the fireworks, and watch them and then watch the second parade–crowds for the second parade will be much lower.

 The parade begins with a bunch of characters…